gitafolabi/dolly-v2-3b/README.md

 - kubectl describe pods -n dollyapp

-If the pod is running, image has been pulled and the Container has been started, check the logs of the pods to see if the app is running as ecpected
+If the pod is running, image has been pulled and the Container has been started, check the logs of the pods to see if the app is running as expected

 - kubectl logs -f <dollyapp-pod-name> -n dollyapp.